profsmith89/ctps/_sources/chap06.md

 Sometimes, the designer of a programming language will choose to ignore particular kinds of overflow and underflow.
 For example, addition on unsigned integers in the C programming language never, by definition, overflows.
 If you add two unsigned, 8-bit numbers in C, the result is the sum of the two numbers modulo 256.
 In other words, unsigned addition in C is like adding on an analog clock face: when you add one to the biggest number on the clock face, you find yourself at the smallest number on the clock face.
 Another way to think about C's unsigned add is that you perform the addition and then lop off the most significant bits that don't fit in the physical representation.
 All of these, of course, are just different ways of describing the concept of modulo arithmetic.
 ```

+## Finding edges

-**Finding edges.** We are FINALLY ready to build a black-and-white picture containing an edge and then do some simple math to highlight that edge's location in the image.
+We are FINALLY ready to build a black-and-white picture containing an edge and then do some simple math to highlight that edge's location in the image.

 The script `edge3.py` builds two images.
 In the first (called `im`), it sets the color of all columns in the image array with indices below 25 to black and the rest to white, which creates a vertical boundary between the black and white areas.
 The second image (called `filtered`) builds each of its pixel values by performing some math using a selected group of the pixels in `im`, as I'll explain in detail in a moment.